-- 19. Mr Speaker, following the re-authorisation of the AGOA Act by the US Congress in 2015 for a further ten years, the EAC developed a regional AGOA strategy toward greater utilisation of the trade and investment advantages that are available in the AGOA Act.
-The EAC AGOA Strategy was adopted by the 34th Council of Ministers on 6th September, 2016. - 20.
-Mr Speaker, the EAC Partner States and the United States continue to engage on the Trade and Investment Partnership.
-Work plans have been developed to implement the EAC-US Cooperation Agreement on Trade Facilitation, Sanitary and Phyto-Sanitary (SPS) and Technical Barriers to Trade (TBT) which was signed in February 2015.
-The EAC and US have also begun discussions on a cooperation agreement on investment facilitation, focusing on investment promotion, responsible business practices as well as investor and state obligations.
+- 20. Mr. Speaker, following the reauthorization of the AGOA Act by the US Congress in 2015 for a further 10 years, the EAC developed a regional AGOA strategy toward greater utilization of the trade and investment advantages that are available in the AGOA Act.
+The EAC AGOA Strategy was adopted by the 34th Council of Ministers on 6th September, 2016. - 21.
+Mr. Speaker, the EAC Partner States and the United States are continuing to engage on the Trade and Investment Partnership.
+Work Plans have been developed to implement the EAC-US Cooperation Agreement on Trade Facilitation, Sanitary and Phyto-Sanitary (SPS) and Technical Barriers to Trade (TBT) which was signed in February 2015.
+The EAC and US have also begun discussions on a cooperation Agreement on Investment Facilitation focusing on investment promotion, responsible business practices as well as investor and state obligations.
 In addition, the EAC and US are reviewing and updating the Commercial Dialogue Work Plan with a view to having it implemented in 2017 and 2018.
 The EAC and U.S. have also begun discussing the strategic way forward for the future of US-Africa Trade and Investment relationship beyond AGOA.